-This 4-day itinerary, which loops from Charlotte to Asheville and back, leads to film locations, choice star hangouts and sites that connect to elements of the Suzanne Collins novel.
+This four-day itinerary, which loops from Charlotte to Asheville and back, leads to film locations, choice star hangouts and sites that connect to elements of the novel.
 It also notes training options to learn skills a Tribute could use.

 Day 1: Charlotte, Hildebran & Asheville

 Head out of Charlotte and drive an hour northwest to Hildebran, where the Henry River Manufacturing Co. once turned out fine-combed cotton yarns.
 At the abandoned Henry River Mill Village, filmmakers found a ready-made set for the Mellark family bakery and the Everdeens’ shanty.
-You can satisfy your curiosity about the place with a visit to the Hildebran Heritage Museum.
+You can satisfy your curiosity about the place with a tour or visiting for a special event – or live like Katniss and stay overnight in one of the (lovingly restored) cabins.

-Continue on I-40 to Asheville, where the cast and crew were based during much of the summer shoot.
+If you're only stopping at Henry River Mill Village briefly, then continue on I-40 to Asheville, where the cast and crew were based during much of the summer shoot.
 This Appalachian city does right by everyone from the rich and famous to bohemians, outdoorsmen and dreamers – little wonder it suited the Hunger Games cast.
-Enjoy lunch at Lexington Avenue Brewery or the Laughing Seed Café, two of the places where the actors dined, and contemplate the choices for an active afternoon – or stay another day and you can do it all.
+Enjoy lunch at Laughing Seed Café, a vegetarian restaurant where the actors dined, and contemplate the choices for an active afternoon – or stay another day and you can do it all.

 Craggy Pinnacle Hike

-The North Fork Reservoir, where the Cornucopia scenes were filmed, is off limits to the public, but you can see the lake from the Craggy Pinnacle Trail, accessed at the Craggy Gardens Visitor Center on the Blue Ridge Parkway northeast of Asheville.
-Follow the law and stick to the established trail, the better to minimize damage to the environment.
+The North Fork Reservoir, where the Cornucopia scenes were filmed, is off limits to the public, but you can see the lake from the Craggy Pinnacle Trail, accessed at the Craggy Gardens visitors center on the Blue Ridge Parkway northeast of Asheville.
+Follow the law and stick to the established trail to minimize damage to the environment.

 Lower Douglas Falls Hike